Shelley Unwin: Storylines

-After Maya Sharma (Sasha Behar) burns down Dev Alahan's (Jimmi Harkishin) grocery shop empire, Shelley thinks that as they are friends, and that Charlie could rebuild Dev's shops.
+After Maya Sharma (Sasha Behar) burns down Dev Alahan's (Jimmi Harkishin) fleet of businesses, Shelley thinks that as they are friends, and that Charlie could rebuild Dev's shops.
 Over dinner at Dev and Sunita's flat, Shelley suggests to Dev that Charlie could do the job for mates' rates and he could start as soon as possible, as he doesn't have much work at the moment.
 Charlie is furious about this and tells Shelley that she has made him look like a fool so Shelley apologises again.

 In December 2004, Shelley gets in touch with her mother and they arrange to meet for lunch.
 Shelley tells Charlie that she is going to a Newton & Ridley Christmas party but he phones the brewery to check and learns that there is no party, making him suspicious.
 He confronts Shelley who is evasive initially but when Charlie accuses her of seeing another man, she admits that she visited Bev and intends to meet her again.
 Charlie then insists Shelley phone Bev and tell her that she doesn't want to see her any more.
 Charlie continues to put Shelley down, and after every phone call, he accuses her of talking to her mother.
 A few weeks later, Bev visits No. 1 and asks Deirdre Barlow (Anne Kirkbride) to pop next door and fetch Shelley because they need to talk.
 Shelley lies that everything is fine with Charlie and does her best to convince Bev it is true but Bev asks Deirdre to keep an eye on Shelley as she isn't convinced.